Surgical Procedures: Surgery and Staging for Laryngeal Cancer

 Surgical Procedures Used in Laryngeal Cancer

 Laryngeal cancer can be treated with surgery in some cases.
-The surgical procedure used will depend on several factors, including the size and location of your cancer.
-Your surgeon will discuss with you the recommended procedure, based on your situation.
+The surgical procedure used is based on things like the size and location of your cancer.
+The procedure you will have is based on your situation.
+Your surgeon will talk to you about the procedure you will have.

 Common surgical procedures to treat laryngeal cancers include:

-Reconstructive surgery (the use of implants, skin grafting, and other procedures) may be needed in cases of extensive surgical procedures.
+Reconstructive surgery (implants, skin grafting, and other procedures) may be needed in cases of extensive surgical procedures.

 What are the risks of having laryngeal cancer surgery?